 Food trucks, fast food, casual dining, or fine dining, are all restaurants, but the insurance needs are not the same.

-The common logic seems to be “general liability” insurance is all a business needs.
+The common logic seems to be that “general liability” insurance is all a business needs.
 Sounds like insurance that covers, generally, everything.
 The name says it all, right?

 Every restaurant has risks that can lead to bankruptcy if they happen.
 Even a relatively small loss could do it if you don’t have the right insurance plan.

-For many of these risks there is an insurance coverage that can help protect the financial future of the business.
+For many of these risks, there is an insurance coverage that can help protect the financial future of the business.
 So, what are these risks and coverages?

 I’m glad you asked!